 The AI Breakthrough in Genomic Editing

-In essence, breakthroughs in artificial intelligence over the past few years have enabled machines and algorithms to time- and cost-effectively comb through and help researchers make sense of all the genetic data at their fingertips.
+Essentially, recent breakthroughs in AI have enabled machines and algorithms to comb through genetic data time- and cost-effectively.
+And that’s greatly helped researchers to make sense of all the data at their fingertips.

-Case-in-point: Researchers at the Wellcome Sanger Institute have created a machine learning model that — thanks to ingesting data from over a billion mutational outcomes from CRISPR-Cas9 systems — can effectively predict the exact mutations from CRISPR-Cas9 cuts using just the sequence of the target DNA as an input, thereby enabling researchers to prevent unwanted “off-target” effects of such genetic engineering, and/or remedy such “off-target” effects quickly.
+Case in point: Thanks to ingesting data from over a billion mutational outcomes from CRISPR-Cas9 systems, researchers at the Wellcome Sanger Institute have created a machine learning (ML) model that can effectively predict the exact mutations from CRISPR-Cas9 cuts using just the sequence of the target DNA as an input.
+That has enabled researchers to prevent unwanted “off-target” effects of such genetic engineering and/or remedy such effects quickly.

-Another example: a research team led by Stephen Kingsmore of Rady Children’s Institute for Genomic Medicine paired a machine learning model called MOON with patient-specific information and data on more than 13,000 known genetic diseases in scientific literature to create an AI system that can identify likely-disease causing mutations out of 4.5 million potential variants in five minutes or less.
+Another example: A research team led by Stephen Kingsmore of Rady Children’s Institute for Genomic Medicine paired a machine learning model called MOON with patient-specific information and data on more than 13,000 known genetic diseases in scientific literature.
+By doing so, they created an AI system that can identify likely disease-causing mutations out of 4.5 million potential variants.
+And that’s all in five minutes or less.

-And yet another example: researchers at the University of Copenhagen have developed a machine learning algorithm that recognizes protein movement patterns and classifies genetic data in seconds — a process that used to take the researchers several days to accomplish.
+Yet another example: Researchers at the University of Copenhagen have developed a machine learning algorithm that recognizes protein movement patterns and classifies genetic data in seconds.
+This is a process that used to take the researchers several days to accomplish.

 I could go on and on.
 But you get the point.

-Dozens of AI/ML models have popped up over the past few years, and they are slowly, but surely, enabling scientists to take the promising yet tricky and timely concept of CRISPR-Cas9 genetic editing systems, and turn them into a disruptive reality.
+Dozens of AI/ML models have popped up over the past few years.
+And they’re enabling scientists to turn the complex and timely concept of CRISPR-Cas9 genetic editing systems into a disruptive reality.

 Make no mistake.
-This transition towards tangible genetic editing will happen on a widespread scale over the next decade.
-As it does, humans will take a huge leap forward when it comes to curing disease, improving health, fortifying food safety and much, much more.
+This transition toward tangible genetic editing will happen on a widespread scale over the next decade.
+As it does, humans will take a huge leap forward in regard to curing disease, improving health, fortifying food safety.
+The list goes on and on.

 As CRISPR stocks become more “mainstream,” the economic implications of this tectonic shift are enormous.

 On the disease front, researchers have identified over 6,000 genetic disorders.
-They affect about 1 out of every 50 people in the globally.
-CRISPR-Cas9 genetic editing systems have the potential to cure every single one of those disorders, and entirely replace the $50 billion genetic disorders drug market.
-In that vein, the addressable market for genetic editing in curing human disease alone is worth north of $50 billion.
+Globally, they affect about 1 in every 50 people.
+CRISPR-Cas9 genetic editing systems have the potential to cure every single one of those disorders.
+And in so doing, they’ll entirely replace the $50 billion genetic disorders drug market.
+In that vein, the addressable market for genetic editing in curing human disease alone is worth over $50 billion.

-Genetic editing could be the scientific mechanism which unlocks even more significant value in that $150 billion and rapidly growing market.
+Genetic editing could be the mechanism that unlocks even more significant value in that $150 billion and rapidly growing market.

-The crop protection market measures north of $60 billion globally.
+Not to mention, the crop protection market measures over $60 billion globally.
 Genetic editing could flip that entire market on its head, too.

 Yet, most genetic editing companies today have a market cap of less than $5 billion.
-This discrepancy between current genetic editing company valuations, the long-term economic potential of genetic editing systems, is your opportunity.
+And this discrepancy between current valuations and long-term economic potential is your opportunity.

-Alas, we are ready to answer the most important question: What are the best genetic editing stocks to buy to play the biggest scientific breakthrough of the century?
+Finally, we are ready to answer the most important question.
+What are the best genetic editing stocks to buy to play the biggest scientific breakthrough of the century?

 Here are a few genetic editing stocks that should be on you radar:

-- Editas Medicine (NASDAQ:EDIT) — the blindness doctor.
-Editas Medicine is another large and well-established genetic editing company, with a focus on the ocular world.
-Specifically, Editas has a portfolio of gene-editing therapies (EDIT-101, EDIT-102, and RP4) which together aim to eradicate inherited retinal diseases (i.e. genetic blindness).
-EDIT-101 is the most advanced of these therapies, and is currently in Phase 1/2 clinical trials.
-Also of note, Editas in December 2020 submitted an Investigational New Drug (IND) application with the FDA for the initiation of a Phase 1/2 clinical trial for its new EDIT-301 therapy for the treatment of sickle cell disease.
+Editas Medicine (NASDAQ:EDIT) — the blindness doctor.
+This company is another large and well-established genetic editing firm, with a focus on the ocular world.
+Specifically, it has a portfolio of gene-editing therapies (EDIT-101, EDIT-102, and RP4) which together aim to eradicate inherited retinal diseases (i.e. genetic blindness).
+EDIT-101 is the most advanced of these therapies and is currently in Phase 1/2 clinical trials.
+Also of note, in December 2020, the company submitted an Investigational New Drug (IND) application with the FDA for the initiation of a Phase 1/2 clinical trial for its new EDIT-301 therapy for the treatment of sickle cell disease.
+And in March 2022, it received FDA orphan drug designation for EDIT-301.
+And it’s on track to dose the first patient by 2022’s end.
 If you’re looking for a more-focused genetic editing play with a good risk-reward balance, EDIT stock is a great choice.

-- Intellia Therapeutics (NASDAQ:NTLA) — the specialized gene editor.
+Intellia Therapeutics (NASDAQ:NTLA) — the specialized gene editor.
 Founded by Jennifer Doudna — the other co-inventor of CRISPR-Cas9 systems — Intellia Therapeutics is a more specialized gene editor with a unique and potentially profound gene therapy delivery platform.
-Only one of the company’s gene therapies (NTLA-2001) is in clinical trials, so the company is a bit “behind the curve” of Editas and CRISPR on the commercialization front.
-But, all three of its therapies (NTLA-2001 alongside NTLA-2002 and NTLA-5001, both of which will submit INDs in 2021) are attacking competition-less end-markets like curing Hereditary Angioedema, Acute Myeloid Leukemia, and Transthyretin Amyloidosis.
-On top of that, Intellia’s therapies are built on a proprietary LNP delivery technology that has shown a great number of benefits in non-human primate studies.
+Only one of the company’s gene therapies (NTLA-2001) is in clinical trials.
+So, the company is a bit “behind the curve” on the commercialization front.
+But all three of its therapies (NTLA-2001, alongside NTLA-2002 and NTLA-5001 — both of which submitted INDs in 2021) are attacking competition-less end markets like curing Hereditary Angioedema, Acute Myeloid Leukemia, and Transthyretin Amyloidosis.
+On top of that, Intellia built its therapies on a proprietary LNP delivery technology that’s shown a great number of benefits in non-human primate studies.
 If you’re looking for a more specialized gene editor with potentially explosive upside, NTLA stock is a solid pick.

-- Beam Therapeutics (NASDAQ:BEAM) — the “base” gene editor.
-Beam Therapeutics is a differentiated genetic editing company that utilizes a unique approach called “base” editing to modify genetic structure.
-Long story short, as opposed to entirely cutting open DNA strands using Cas9 “scissors”, Beam instead chemically changes one DNA base in a genetic sequence to another base, without completely cutting the backbone of the DNA.
+Beam Therapeutics (NASDAQ:BEAM) — the “base” gene editor.
+This is a differentiated genetic editing company.
+It utilizes a unique approach called “base” editing to modify genetic structure.
+Instead of entirely cutting open DNA strands using Cas9 “scissors,” Beam chemically changes one DNA base in a genetic sequence to another, without completely cutting the backbone of the DNA.
 The result is a highly specific gene editing tool with substantially lower risk of off-target effects.
-Thus, while Beam’s therapy pipeline is very early-stage relative to other gene editors (no drugs are in clinical trials yet), the company’s differentiated and potentially breakthrough base editing approach imply that Beam could one day be the biggest genetic company in the world.
+Thus, while Beam’s therapy pipeline is very early stage relative to others (no drugs are in clinical trials yet), the company’s differentiated and potentially breakthrough approach implies that it could one day be the biggest genetic company in the world.
 So, if you’re looking for a more high-risk, high-reward genetic editing play, then BEAM stock could be your answer.

-- Cellectis (NASDAQ:CLLS) — the cancer killer.
-Cellectis is a genetic editing company that is focused exclusively on curing cancer.
+Cellectis (NASDAQ:CLLS) — the cancer killer.
+The genetic editing company focuses exclusively on curing cancer.
 Specifically, Cellectis is a long-time leader in using TALEN gene editing technology — a fundamentally different gene editing technology from CRISPR-Cas9 — to eradicate cancer cells.
-The company currently has three branded therapies in Phase 1 clinical trials, and another three partner therapies in Phase 1 clinical trials, too.
+The company currently has three branded therapies in Phase 1 clinical trials.
+And it also has another three partner therapies in Phase 1 clinical trials, too.
 If you’re looking for increased exposure to genetic editing outside of just CRISPR-Cas9 techniques, CLLS stock could be the right pick.